BrianENguyen/brianenguyen.com/pages/blog/universal-studios.md

 so entertaining.

-## Dreamworks Theater
+## DreamWorks Theater

-This attraction replaced Shrek 4D and instead offers different attraction themes from different Dreamworks films, such as Shrek, Madagascar, and Kung Fu Panda.
+This attraction replaced Shrek 4D and instead offers different attraction themes from different DreamWorks films, such as Shrek, Madagascar, and Kung Fu Panda.
 The theme when I visited was Kung Fu Panda.
 I was hoping this attraction would be the same or better quality compared to Shrek 4D.
 Unfortunately, this is way worse than Shrek 4D.
 In Shrek 4D, it was presented like an actual movie with special effects, like water sprinkling on the audience and the sensation of bugs crawling underneath your feet.

-As I experienced the Dreamworks Theater, I noticed a very similar pattern with the rides I&rsquo;ve been on.
+As I experienced the DreamWorks Theater, I noticed a very similar pattern with the rides I&rsquo;ve been on.
 Most of them follow the same format of a 3D simulation where the riders follow the characters on a journey through excitement and danger.
 This makes the rides very predictable.